Louis Rooney: Loan spells

 In September 2016, he spent time on loan to National League South club Truro City.
 Rooney made his Truro City debut the next day, playing the whole game, in a 2–1 win over Wealdstone.
 After extending his loan spell until January 2017, Rooney scored his first Truro City goal, in a 2–2 draw against Eastbourne Borough on 22 October 2016.
-After scoring two more goals for the side, Rooney's time at Truro came to an end and returned to his parent club in November 2016 after suffering a hamstring during a match against St Albans City.
+After scoring two more goals for the side, Rooney's time at Truro came to an end, and he returned to his parent club in November 2016 after suffering a hamstring during a match against St Albans City.

 Rooney joined Hartlepool United on loan until the end of the 16/17 season, with the loan transfer being approved within the last minute of the January transfer window.
 He won the man of the match award on his Pools debut, a 1–1 draw with Yeovil Town.
 Several weeks later after making his debut, Rooney set up one of the goals, in a 2–1 loss against Colchester United.
-Although he went on to make seven appearances, Rooney played the rest of the seven matches as a substitute.
+Although he went on to make seven appearances, he played the rest of the seven matches as a substitute.
 At the end of the 2016–17 season, he returned to his parent club.

-In March 2021, Rooney had ACL surgery, after surgery he played a further 10 games for Truro City FC before undergoing further knee surgery.
-He then made the decision to retire from football.
-After a prolonged rehabilitation he has now re-started his football career.
+In March 2021, Rooney had ACL surgery, after which he played a further 10 games for Truro City FC before undergoing further knee surgery.
+He then decided to retire from football.
+After a prolonged rehabilitation, he re-started his football career.

 In July 2023, Rooney signed for Torpoint Athletic.

 International career

 Though he was born in Plymouth, England, Rooney is eligible to play for Northern Ireland through his father, who was born in Belfast.
 In March 2014, Rooney was called up by Northern Ireland at under-19 for the first time.
-On the same month, he made his Northern Ireland U19 debut against Switzerland U19.
+In the same month, he made his Northern Ireland U19 debut against Switzerland U19.
 Rooney went on to make two appearances for Northern Ireland U19 side.

-Two years later, Rooney has represented under-21 levels after being called up in August 2016.
+Two years later, Rooney had represented under-21 levels after being called up in August 2016.
 He made his Northern Ireland U21 side on 2 September 2016, coming on as a second-half substitute, in a 1–0 loss against Iceland U21.
 Rooney went on to make two more appearances for the Northern Ireland U21 side.

 Personal life

 Rooney's brother Daniel is a member of the Plymouth Argyle Under-18 squad and Northern Ireland Under-19 squad.

-Growing up in Plymouth, England, Louis attended South East Cornwall Schools at both primary and secondary levels and then Torpoint Community College.
+Growing up in Plymouth, England, Rooney attended South East Cornwall Schools at both primary and secondary levels and then Torpoint Community College.